sailorproject/sailor/README.md

 ### Roadmap
 * Integration with mod_lua's DB API and DB module refactor
-* Improvements with the ORM
-* Improvements on the openresty compatibility
+* Improvements to the form and validation module

 More about this project's motivation can be found here: http://etiene.net/sailor-building-a-lua-based-mvc-framework/

 ### Directory tree info
 * /docs - this one is supposed to have documentation
+* /lua-to-js-vms - different Lua->Javascript virtual machines for use of Lua on the browser with Sailor
+* /rockspecs - Rockspec files for LuaRocks install
 * /src - Lua modules with nice stuff from sailor and other places.
  * /sailor - Sailor modules
  * /sailor/blank-app - blank Sailor web app, can be copy-pasted as base for your own apps